lias-laboratory/biogitom/Tasks/body/Results_log_body.md

 test_file = f"{dataset_dir}/refs_equiv/test.tsv"

 # Define the file path for the candidate mappings used during testing
-# This file includes the candidate pairs (source and target entities) for ranking and evaluation.
+# This file includes the candidate pairs (source and target entities) for ranking based metrics.
 test_cands = f"{dataset_dir}/refs_equiv/test.cands.tsv"

-# Define the file path for the candidate mappings between Source to Target entities
-# This file contains cleaned, combined, and encoded candidates used for predictions.
-candidates_Prediction = f"{data_dir}/{task}_candidates_prediction.csv"

-# Define the file path for the candidate mappings between Source to Target entities for ranking-based metrics
-# This file is used to compute ranking-based metrics like MRR and Hits@k.
+# Reformatted candidate file derived from test.cands.tsv
+# It contains the same mappings (SrcEntity, TgtEntity, CandidateTgtEntities),
+# but in a structure optimized for scoring (e.g., using FAISS or embedding-based similarity).
-candidates_Rank = f"{data_dir}/{task}_candidates.csv"
+cands_path = f"{data_dir}/{task}_cands.csv"

 # Define the path where the prediction results will be saved in TSV format
 # This file will store the final predictions (mappings) between source and target entities.